Puppet-Finland/net-snmp-systemd-service-status/README.md

 This script can be used interactively as well.
 No parameters are needed, just talk to the script like described in snmpd.conf.

+# Configuration

+Clone the repository, then add a line such as this to snmpd.conf:

+    pass_persist .1.3.9950.1 /etc/snmp/net-snmp-systemd-service-status/systemd-service-status.py

+After restarting snmpd you should be able to query or walk through systemd service status with

+    snmpwalk -On -v 3 -u user -l authPriv -a sha -A pass -x AES -X pass localhost .1.3.9950.1

+or

+    snmpwalk -On -v2c -c public localhost .1.3.9950.1

 # Performance

 This script has seen multiple iterations which differ a great deal